ahesse2567/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

 This file describes the run_analysis.R script.
-Note, explicity details and arguments for every function are provided in the run_analysis.R script file.
+Note that explicit details and arguments for every function are provided in the run_analysis.R script file.

 ## Loading packages, creating directories, and downloading the data